MrFrey75/UniverseBuilder/docs/CONTRIBUTING.md

 ## ❤️ Thank You!

-Your contributions—large or small—help make WorldBuilder better for everyone.
+Your contributions—large or small—help make UniverseBuilder better for everyone.
 We truly appreciate your effort and look forward to collaborating with you!

 Happy coding! 🚀